 Why Removal and Rework Are Challenging

 The same properties that make high temperature epoxy resin useful — high crosslink density, chemical resistance, strong adhesion to substrates, thermal stability — are exactly what make it difficult to remove.
-A material formulated to resist solvents, heat, and mechanical stress at 200°C will also resist the solvents, heat, and mechanical stress applied during removal attempts.
+A material formulated to resist solvents, heat, and mechanical stress at 200°C will also resist those same stresses when applied during removal — the bond strength characterized per ASTM D1002 is exactly what removal must overcome.

 This reality has a practical implication: rework of high temperature epoxy bonds should be treated as a planned operation, not an improvised response to a defect.
 Knowing in advance that rework is sometimes required allows design choices — substrate materials, bond geometry, adhesive layer thickness — that make future rework less destructive.